Video Testimonial Production Guide

 How to Record and Produce a Customer Testimonial Video

-There are a million ways to record a customer testimonial video, so this guide will only touch briefly on cinematography.
+There are a million ways to record a customer testimonial video, so this guide will only touch briefly on cinematography, but focus on the other parts of video testimonial production that have an impact on the marketing results they’ll produce.

-Among other things, this production portion of the Ultimate Video Testimonials Guide will cover:
+Among other things, this Video Testimonial Production Guide will cover:

 - How to select a location for your testimonial video recording